uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

-This blogging/social network platform will allow the importing of other sources of information (GitHub) as well allow the distribution and sharing of posts and content.
+This blogging/social network platform will allow the importing of other sources of information (GitHub) as well allow the distribution and sharing of entries and content.

-An author sitting on one node can aggregate the posts of authors they follow on other nodes.
+An author sitting on one node can aggregate the entries of authors they follow on other nodes.

-We are going to go with an inbox model where you share posts to your followers by sending them your posts.
+We are going to go with an inbox model where you push entries to your followers by sending them your entries.
 This is similar to activity pub: https://www.w3.org/TR/activitypub/ ActivityPub is the protocol that powers most distributed social media such as Mastodon.